 I asked a woman, who had just finished sacrificing a chicken and making other offerings and prayer, if she was going to eat the chicken later.
 She quickly answered in the affirmative.
 After the sacrifice is killed and the ceremony is completed, the chicken is taken home and becomes diner.
 The same goes for the pox and soda.
 They are often drank by the worshipers immediately after the chanting has concluded.
 It is said that the alcohol and soda makes the worshiper burb, which releases toxic spirits from their bodies.
 There were various men in the church who seemed to be drinking pox extra-ceremonially — perhaps trying to get out as much toxic influence as possible — as their liquor stained breath vied with the incense for the most powerful odor in the church.
 Though they were smiling — sometimes toothlessly — as they sat back, looked over the candle illuminated church interior, having just finished their worship.

 The church of Saint John the Baptist in Chamula is one of the only ones in Mexico where this unique syncretism of ancient Maya and Catholic belief systems is practiced to such an open and unabashed degree.
+This church is only a short trip from San Cristobal.
 The Maya in this church identify as Catholics — as do slightly over 50% of the people of Chiapas.
 What is called “traditionalist Catholicism” is actually a combination of indigenous and Spanish beliefs, the Catholic overcoat, iconography, saints, churches, and elements of worship are often being veneers — fronts — for the Maya to practice their ancient faith.
 In this expression of religions syncretism, the Catholic Virgin Mary, the Holy Trinity, various saints, archangels, and even the devil become the “faces” of traditional deities and ancient heroes.
 Angels, for example, now represent the rain deities of the indigenous Maya belief system.

 Today, traditionalist Catholicism among the Maya is its own unique religion, as both belief systems intertwined themselves together and have been evolving in unison for hundreds of years.
 Chamula is a well known location in the Maya world where the ancient spiritual influence rises above the surface and makes itself not only evident, but vibrant.